Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Quantification of Flexibility Costs for Individual DERs

 \subsubsection{Battery Energy Storage Systems}

 \;

 The flexibility of a BESS lies in its ability to charge and discharge within the battery's capacity.
 The energy level of a BESS typically needs periodic balancing to preserve sufficient capacity for potential charging and discharging demands.
-Therefore, the inconvenience caused to a BESS user by flexibility activation can be quantified by the unbalanced energy at times of balancing.
+Therefore, the inconvenience caused to a BESS user by operational adjustment can be reflected by the unbalanced energy at times of balancing.

 Fig. \ref{fig:BESS} illustrates a typical BESS's energy adjustment range and the corresponding cost coefficients.
 Three balancing points are set in the decision time horizon, at which the BESS user receives compensation if its energy does not return to the initial level.
 This compensation is translated into the settings of cost coefficients, where both $\hat{\mathbf{c}}_{\text{e}}$ and $\check{\mathbf{c}}_{\text{e}}$ are nonzero at the pre-defined balancing times.
 The cost coefficient for the downward energy adjustment range $\check{\mathbf{c}}_{\text{e}}$ is set larger than that for upward capacity $\hat{\mathbf{c}}_{\text{e}}$, indicating that compensation for insufficient energy is larger than that for overcharged energy.
 Cost coefficients at the end of the time horizon $T$ are higher than those at other balancing times, indicating the highest priority of the energy balancing across the whole time horizon.
 This balance may also be imposed as a hard constraint by setting the upper and lower energy bounds at the end of the time horizon to zero, ensuring the battery's energy finally returns to the initial level.